Ciornache/One-Piece-Bot/README.md

 # One-Piece-Bot
-A bot that spreads knowledge and positivity in the world.
+Automating knowledge and positivity in the world.